The-Marcy-Lab-School/1-0-3-lab_project_planning_cli_app/README.md

 Hello Carms, nice to meet you!
 ```
 We want to isolate our logic to a method, however since we have other functions who will want to read that name, we should return it.

-Let's put this into our main function, and as a short check, we can also log our new `name` variable to see that it works:

 ```js
 const main = () => {